Construction Design, Surveying & Planning T Level (Level 3)

 This qualification is a combination of classroom theory, practical learning, and industry placement (work placement) with an employer.

 A minimum of 4 GCSEs at grade 4 or above including English and Sciences and GCSE Maths at grade 5.

 What will I study?

 The Technical Qualification is the main classroom-based element of the course and consists of two components:

-The core content focuses on the students’ knowledge and understanding relevant to design, surveying and planning within the construction industry.
-The breadth of the content will ensure students are able to apply their skills in a variety of contexts and purposes, relating to employment in the occupations linked to the qualification.
+The Core Content focuses on the students’ knowledge and understanding relevant to design, surveying and planning within the construction industry.
+The breadth of the content will ensure you are able to apply your skills in a variety of contexts and purposes, relating to employment in the occupations linked to the qualification.
 Topics will include:

 - Health and Safety

 - Construction and the Built Environment Industry